Project Guide

 1999 Community Forums Online was the first interactive web site for The Andy Warhol Museum.
 These online forums held discussions on Disney’s architecture ranging from Pop Culture to Urban Renewal, and in the process, shifting the museum’s approach to using the internet.

-¬ Collaborators: 89 native Helen Sinsabaugh and MIT scientist/author Alan Lightman.
-Commissioned by the City of Manhattan Beach, California.
+¬ Collaborators: 89 native Helen Sinsabaugh and MIT scientist/author Alan Lightman

 1994 My Bread Tastes Sweeter to keep the streets clean like a table . . . is a billboard honoring the life of Mario Ezzo, a Depression era immigrant who swept the streets while on public assistance.
 Mario was a folk hero in his time and again as an emblem of contemporary efforts to revitalize an old steel town like Aliquippa.